March to April

-To many South Carolinians, the sweet fragrance of the yellow jessamine signals the welcome return of spring.
+To many South Carolinians, the sweet fragrance of the Yellow Jessamine signals the welcome return of spring.
 Each year after the cold of winter dissipates; yellow flowers emerge on the climbing vine of the South Carolina state flower.
-Though attractive in their own right, these trumpet-shaped blooms are better known for their “sweet,” “dreamy,” “delicate” and even “spicy” perfume.
-The jessamine’s “unmistakable” and welcome fragrance is no doubt one reason the plant was chosen the South Carolina state flower.
-Its vast range throughout the state is another.
+Though attractive in their own right, these trumpet-shaped blooms are better known for their sweet, dreamy and even spircy perfume.
+The Jessamine’s unmistakeable fragrance is no doubt one reason the plant was chosen as the state flower.

 Despite its sweet name and delicate perfume, the South Carolina state flower is quite poisonous.
-Deer and other wildlife avoid it and bees that drank its nectar have killed off entire hives.
-Children who mistake the jessamine’s nectar for honeysuckle have also become ill from it.
+Deer and other wildlife avoid it and bees that drink its nectar have killed off entire hives.
+Children who mistake the Jessamine’s nectar for Honeysuckle have also become ill from it.

 Top image courtesy of TexasEagle.